JunlingWang/ITStudyNotes/AWS.md

 > 2. Install it as normal.
 > 3. The username is "centos".
 > 4. Connect to the instance through SSH using this username.
+> --------Login to WHM--------
 > 5. Use the "sudo su root" and then "passwd" commands to change to a new password.
 > 6. https://<publicIP>:2087  (If it warns that the link is unsecure, ignor it.)  go to the login page.
 > 7. Login using the username "root" and the new password.
+> --------Login to cPanel--------
+> 8. Click "Create a new account" to creat a new cPanel account.
+> 9. Input email, domain name (DNS), usrname, password, etc. You might need a static (elastic) IP to make sure the domain name works all the time.
+> 10. Go to cPanel.
 ### Login
 https://<publicIP>:2087  (If it warns that the link is unsecure, ignor it.)